SONGSHAN SHAOLIN TEMPLE

 - Shaolin Temple USA draws first-hand teaching resources from the Shaolin Temple’s 1,500-year old treasure chest of traditional Shaolin Kung Fu training manuals and physical wellness classics that have never been revealed to the outside world, and from a long lineage of Kung Fu masters who pass their mantle to younger generations of Shaolin disciples.

-- Many of the Kung Fu Monks at Shaolin Temple USA have toured the world with theatrical productions featuring Shaolin Kung Fu such as Shaolin: Wheel of Life and performed in more than 1,500 productions for audiences in over 40 countries, including many heads of states and dignitaries such as Queen Elizabeth II of England, President Vladimir Putin of Russia and former Secretary of State Henry Kissinger of the United States.
+- Master Yanran, Executive Director of Shaolin Temple USA, has toured the world as ambassador of Chinese culture.
+He has performed Shaolin Kung Fu in more than 1,500 productions featuring Shaolin Kung Fu such as Shaolin: Wheel of Life for audiences in over 40 countries, including many heads of states and dignitaries such as President Vladimir Putin of Russia and former Secretary of State Henry Kissinger of the United States.

 [Souvenir brochure • cover • centerfold]

 - Shaolin Temple USA shares its rich heritage with people of all backgrounds and ages by teaching and promoting Shaolin Kung Fu as a unified form of physical and spiritual culture.
 Shaolin Kung Fu is more than martial arts.
 It is a discipline that helps people achieve better physical and spiritual balance and wellness.